parniajabbari/bioinformatic-pipeline-for-Hofmeister-ions-series-analysis/Tutorial-README.md

-10. PROPKA Calculation of pKa Values run propka.py ion symbol
+10. PROPKA Calculation of pKa Values

+run propka.py ion symbol

-the script runs PROPKA to predict pKa values of ionizable residues in the modified protein structures.This provides insight into how different ions affect local protein charge and stability, a key factor in Hofmeister effects.Results are stored in a folder automatically named after the ion_symbol (propka-GAI), keeping outputs organized for multiple ions.
+the script runs PROPKA to predict pKa values of ionizable residues in the modified protein structures.This provides insight into how different ions affect local protein charge and stability, a key factor in Hofmeister effects.
+At the end will have one propka_summary.csv, as well as orginal propka files for each entery.